pjbriggs/galaxy-admin-utils/README.markdown

    For "legacy" Galaxy setups which specify a "manager" server process, this will not be restarted via this script (use e.g. run-server.sh instead).

+* _auto-restart.sh_: monitor Galaxy files and do rolling restart on update

+  Usage: `auto-restart.sh GALAXY_DIR WATCH_DIR`

+  The first time this script is run it will create an empty `.watch` file in `WATCH_DIR`; each time it is run subsequently it will check to see if there any files under `WATCH_DIR` which are newer than the `.watch` file.
+If any newer files are found then it will do a rolling restart from `GALAXY_DIR`.

+  This script is intended to run as a cron job, to do automatic restarts when tools are installed or updated, for example:

+  `*/5 * * * * /PATH/TO/galaxy-admin-utils/auto-restart.sh /PATH/TO/galaxy /PATH/TO/GALAXY/shed_tools`

+  will check for updates to the shed tools every 5 minutes, and restart Galaxy if any are found.

 Getting information about a tool on the toolshed
 ------------------------------------------------